Valdovinos-Lab/Plant_Invasions/README.md

 Included are 1200 predefined networks generated through Thebalt and Fontain's stochastic algorithm.
 These are composed of three groups of 400 network centered on three points along the empirical species richness and connectance relationship (details here).

-# Simulating species invasions
+## Simulating species invasions

-To perform a species invasion, run "run.m" in matlab with the range of neworks you want to perform the simulation on as an input.
+To perform a species invasion, run ```run(networks)``` in matlab with the range of neworks you want to perform the simulation on as an input.
 To limit computational runtime, species invasions are only perfomed for mortality case 3 (where plants and animals have a low mortality) and for invader types 3 (specialists that are high reward producing), 4 (specialists that are high reward and pollen producing), and 8 (generalists that are high reward and pollen producing).
 From our analysis we found that these were the only cases for which successful invasions occured.
 Additionally, simulations are only performed with attachment algorithm 1 (random attachment) because the results observed for each attachment algorithm were qualitatively similar.
 Therefore to run the analysis it is only necessary to specificy the set of networks over which you want to perform species invasions.

 ```matlab
 % To perform the simulation on a single network